AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/adobe-applications/analytics.md

 >[!BEGINSHADEBOX]

-**Additional information on filtering Analytics data for Real-Time Customer Profile**
+**Additional information on Data Prep and filtering Analytics data for Real-Time Customer Profile**

-* The filtering functionality applies only to data that is going to Profile and not to data lake.
+* You can use the filtering functionality for data that is going to Profile, but not for data going to data lake.
+* You can use filtering for live data, but you cannot filter backfill data.
   * The [!DNL Analytics] source does not backfill data into Profile.
 * If you utilize Data Prep configurations during the initial setup of an [!DNL Analytics] flow, those changes are applied to the automatic 13-month backfill as well.
+  * However, this is not the case for filtering because filtering is reserved only for live data.
 * Data Prep is applied to both streaming and batch ingestion paths.
-If an existing Data Prep configuration is modified, those changes are applied to new incoming data across both streaming and batch ingestion pathways.
+If you modify an existing Data Prep configuration, those changes are then applied to new incoming data across both streaming and batch ingestion pathways.
   * However, any Data Prep configurations do not get applied to data that has already been ingested into Experience Platform, regardless of whether it is streaming or batch data.
+* Standard attributes from Analytics are always mapped automatically.
+Therefore, you cannot apply transformations to standard attributes.
+  * However, you can filter out standard attributes as long as they are not required in Identity Service.
+* You cannot use column-level filtering to filter required fields and identity fields.
+* While you can filter out secondary identities, specifically AAID and AACustomID, you cannot filter out ECID.
+* When a transformation error occurs, the corresponding column results in NULL.

 >[!ENDSHADEBOX]